amiller/lambda-auth/index.md

 {% include JB/setup %}

-λ● (pronounced "lambda-auth") is a tool for generating authenticated data structure protocols from simple specifications written in an ordinary programming language (OCaml).
+λ● (pronounced "lambda-auth") is a tool for generating secure "Authenticated Data Structure" protocols from simple specifications written in an ordinary programming language (OCaml).

 The tool consists of a patched OCaml compiler, and is based on a programming language design presented at POPL 2014.